gilby125/MyResumo/final-fixes-summary.md

    - Applied the same error handling improvements for consistency
    - Added detailed logging

-## Issue 2: Jinja2 Template Syntax Error
+## Issue 2: Jinja2 Template Syntax Error - Ternary Operator

 ### Problem
 When accessing the `/prompts` page, the application was encountering a Jinja2 template syntax error: